-Like many others.
-You probably like to know when the Auto scale changes the amount of active instances (up and down).
-Luckily this is very simple to setup.
-Just open the Scale out option of your service and you will find the new notification section within the bottom of the configuration blade.
+Like many others, you probably like to know when the Autoscale changes the number of active instances (up and down).
+Luckily this is very simple to set up.
+Just open the Scale-out option of your service, and you will find the new notification section within the bottom of the configuration blade.

 App Service Advisor

-App Service Advisor basically guides you though the process of keeping your services running optimally.
-This is done by providing live recommendations based on CPU, Memory, and Connections statistics.
+App Service Advisor guides you through the process of keeping your services running optimally.
+The advisor will provide recommendations based on CPU, Memory, and Connections statistics.